Process of Divorce in Nigeria: Steps and Timeline (2026)

 Unlike statutory marriage, customary marriage permits polygamy .

-Customary marriage could be dissolved by mere refund of bride price in accordance with native law and customs or by filing a petition for divorce in the customary court.
+Customary marriage could be dissolved by the mere refund of the bride price in accordance with native law and customs or by filing a petition for divorce in the customary court.

 Some couples contract both customary marriage and statutory marriage.
 In such cases, you must legally dissolve the statutory part before remarrying.
 Returning bride price alone is not enough.